Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 import logging

 # Acquire the logger for this client library.
 Use 'azure' to affect both
-# 'azure.core` and `azure.ai.vision.imageanalysis' libraries.
+# 'azure.core` and `azure.ai.inference' libraries.
 logger = logging.getLogger("azure")

 # Set the desired logging level. logging.INFO or logging.DEBUG are good options.